ROCm/MIOpen/doc/src/perfdatabase.md

 ### Updating MIOpen and the User Db

 It is important to note that if the user installs a new version of MIOpen, it is recommended that the user move, or delete their old user performance database file.
-This will prevent older database entries from polution the configurations shipped with the newer system database.
-The user can find the file with the suffix `*.updb.txt` in the user perf db path.
+This will prevent older database entries from poluting the configurations shipped with the newer system database.
+The user perf db is named `miopen.udb` and is located at the user perf db path.